hellohaptik/docs_haptik/docs/bot-builder/advanced/debugging-guidelines.md

 ![Debug Debug Chart](assets/debug_flow_chart.png)

+**Debugging Example**

+Lets say you have a node which has following sentences:

+* Benefits of SIP
+* SIP's benefits
+* tell me about benefits of SIP

+And while you were testing your bot, following testing guidelines, you found out that the bot is giving false positives for following sentences:

+* Benefits of bvdfbv fjdb
+* cricket's benefits
+* benefits

+then what you should do is:

+* Add variations of your sentence with different sentence structure + different words with the sentence meaning the same, Eg:
+    * Tell me about the advantages of SIP
+    * how will i benefit with SIP
+    * How is SIP beneficial
+    * Good things about SIP
+    * I’ve heard SIP is good.
+Can you tell me how?

+* Add negative variations in negative response, Eg:
+    * Bhdcbdhvb SIP
+    * SIP
+    * Benefits njvjdfvnj jnvjdfvjfv SIP SIP
+    * how
+    * good

 #### **Disambiguate message**

 How you see the Node list for a user’s message (clicking "*Log*" icon on image above), the bot builder would be able to see all nodes considered for disambiguation message and their specific metadata in “*Log”* view.